Bright Color Interior - Design Style Guide

 -

 Absolutely.
-Bright colors can make compact rooms feel lively and larger if you focus on a few key accents or a feature wall.
-Let natural light in, and keep bulky furniture minimal to avoid crowding.
+Bright colors can make small rooms energetic and airy if you concentrate on a couple of accents or a feature wall.
+Additionally, avoid overcrowding the space with bulky furniture.

 -